 Ryan Stewart Regional Coach

 Ryan Stewart graduated in 2014 from Pomona College, where he founded and served as editor-in-chief of the Claremont Ekklesia.
-After spending two years working as a writer and digital strategist at Sojourners, he began his Masters of Divinity degree at Yale Divinity School this past Fall.
+After spending two years working as a writer and digital strategist at Sojourners, he began his Masters of Divinity degree at Yale Divinity School in Fall 2016.

 Contact Ryan at email@example.com.